Competitive Data-Structure Dynamization

 Non-uniform inputs can be particularly important in production LSM systems, where the sizes of inserted batches can vary by orders of magnitude~\cite[\S 2]{bortnikov_accordion_2018} (see also~\cite{brodal_cacheaware_2005,bender_cacheadaptive_2014,bender_closing_2020}) and the query and insertion rates can vary substantially with time.
 As discussed previously, such non-uniform workloads can have optimal cost well below the worst-case cost.
-Industrial compaction policies do adapt (albeit heuristically) to non-uniformity.
-For example, Bigtable's default compaction policy (which, like the $k$-binomial transform, is configured by a single parameter $k$ and maintains at most $k$ components) is as follows: in response to each \dsop{insert} (cache flush), create a new component holding the inserted items; then, if there are more than $k$ components, merge the $i$ most-recently created components into one, where $i \ge 2$ is chosen minimally so that, for each remaining component $S$, the size of $S$ in bytes exceeds the total size of all components newer than $S$~\cite{staelin}.
+Industrial compaction policies do adapt to non-uniformity, but only heuristically.
+Bigtable's default compaction policy (which, like the $k$-binomial transform, is configured by a single parameter $k$ and maintains at most $k$ components) is as follows: in response to each \dsop{insert} (cache flush), create a new component holding the inserted items; then, if there are more than $k$ components, merge the $i$ most-recently created components into one, where $i \ge 2$ is chosen minimally so that, for each remaining component $S$, the size of $S$ in bytes exceeds the total size of all components newer than $S$~\cite{staelin}.
 Both the worst-case build cost and the competitive ratio of this algorithm are suboptimal.

-This paper begins to bridge this gap between theory and practice.
-It proposes new dynamization problems ---\emph{Min-Sum Dynamization} and \emph{$k$-Component Dynamization}--- that model non-uniform \dsop{insert}/\dsop{query} rates, including batch insertions of non-uniform size, and brings competitive analysis to bear to measure how well algorithms take advantage of this non-uniformity.
-It introduces new algorithms that have substantially better competitive ratios than existing algorithms.